TodePond/TodePondDotCom/sky/microphone/readme.md

 The microphones are very sensitive to SPACE.
 They need to be *as close as possible* to your mouth / kazoo.
 Otherwise they won't work.
 They can even touch your mouth / kazoo if you want.

-^This is the most common mistake I see.
+Holding the microphone too far away is the most common mistake I see.

 ## 2. Be extremely loud